We Shall Overcome Fund

 Application Information

-For projects that use arts, culture and community activism to organize for social, economic, and political justice to the benefit of African American communities.
+For projects that use arts, culture and community activism to organize for social, economic, and political justice to the benefit of Black communities.
 Requests are accepted from Alabama, Arkansas, D.C., Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia and West Virginia.

 Who Can Apply?